Today In Music History

 1979 - The Blues Brothers went to No. 1 on the U.S. album chart with Briefcase Full Of Blues.

-1979 - "Y.M.C.A." by The Village People goes to #2 in America, where it stays for three weeks, unable to overtake fellow disco stalwarts "Le Freak" and "Da Ya Think I'm Sexy?"
+1979 - "Y.M.C.A." by The Village People goes to No. 2 in the U.S., where it stayed for three weeks, unable to overtake fellow disco stalwarts "Le Freak" and "Da Ya Think I'm Sexy?"

-1989 - "Wild Thing" by Tone Loc becomes the first rap single certified Platinum, with sales of over a million.
+1989 - "Wild Thing" by Tone Loc became the first rap single certified Platinum, with sales of over a million.

 1992 - Pearl Jam began their first-ever European tour with a date in Southend-on-Sea, England, where they played to 300 people.
 The tour would later take Pearl Jam to Norway, Sweden, Holland, France, Spain and Italy.

-1997 - David Bowie released his twenty-first studio album, Earthling.
+1997 - David Bowie released his 21st studio album, Earthling.
 It features the singles "Telling Lies," "Little Wonder," "Dead Man Walking," "Seven Years in Tibet," and "I'm Afraid of Americans."

 1997 - Texas released their fourth studio album, White on Blonde.
 It features the singles "Say What You Want," "Halo," "Black Eyed Boy," "Put Your Arms Around Me," and "Insane."